cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 ## System and Software Integrity
 Please refer to the [System and Software Integrity](https://static.open-scap.org/ssg-guides/ssg-rhel7-guide-stig-rhel7-disa.html#xccdf_org.ssgproject.content_group_integrity)  section of the guide to learn more about this.
 ## GNOME Desktop Environment
 Since this guide do not use the graphical interface we will not discuss it here.
-Please refer to the [GNOME Desktop Environment]() section of the STIG Guide
+Please refer to the [GNOME Desktop Environment](https://static.open-scap.org/ssg-guides/ssg-rhel7-guide-stig-rhel7-disa.html#xccdf_org.ssgproject.content_group_gnome) section of the STIG guide if you h

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjUyNDYyNDEyXX0=
+eyJoaXN0b3J5IjpbLTM5MjQzOTU2NV19
 -->